 Top ranked Mattias Falck

 In the World Championships in Budapest 2019 Yasaka player Mattias Falck managed through an outstanding achievement to reach the final in the Men’s singles and become the silver medallist.
-Now Mattias can also claim the world title after winning the 2021 Men’s Doubles final in Houston, Texas.
+Mattias can also claim the world title after winning the 2021 Men’s doubles final in Houston, Texas.
+He can also title himself European Champion in Men’s doubles after the victory in Munich 2022

 Monday 29 November Mattias Falck and Kristian Karlsson become the first pair from Sweden to win the Men’s Doubles title since 1991.
 A fantastic achievement during the World Championships in Houston.